Adding Alt Text in WordPress

 You will see the window below open.
 Select the Media Library option.

-Next, select Upload Files and choose the photo you want to use from your own files.
+Next, select Upload Files and choose the photo you want to use from your own files or upload a new file.

 When the image is uploaded, you will see the following window that includes a field on the right titled Alternative Text.